 Career and Technical Education in Alief ISD supports the district goal of providing students the opportunity to prepare for college and career utilizing the statewide Achieve Texas program.
-With over 65 course offerings representing fourteen of the 16 national career clusters, CTE provides students with opportunities throughout their middle and high school career including career assessments; earning college credit while in high school; work-based learning experiences; and achieving industry certifications / qualifications all prior to graduation.
-For additional information, contact: Kimberly Crow, CTE Coordinator.
+With 163 course offerings representing fourteen of the 16 national career clusters, CTE provides students with opportunities throughout their middle and high school career including career assessments; earning college credit while in high school; work-based learning experiences; and achieving industry certifications / qualifications all prior to graduation.
+For additional information, contact any member of the CTE Leadership Team.

 Director of Career & Technical Education, x29086